alfredlam42/intro-to-sinatra/README.md

 1. Add the name of the gem in _Gemfile_.
 2. Go to the terminal and type _bundle install_.
 3. Go to _/config/environment.rb_ and require the name of the gem.

+### Routing Stuff To Remember

+1. GET routes always return a view or partial.
+The only exception is the '/' route.
+You might want to redirect it somewhere else.
+2. POST, PUT, DELETE always redirect to another __route__.
+3. Always put more specific routes higher up on the controller.